Italy's Berlusconi pledges protests over vote for president

 Napolitano is due to begin consultations with party leaders on Wednesday to see if a government can be formed but the parties have shown no sign of overcoming their differences, raising the likelihood of a return to the polls within months.

-Berlusconi said he thought the centre-left would ensure its candidate became the next head of state.
+Berlusconi said he thought the center-left would ensure its candidate became the next head of state.

 "I think they will pick the next president of the Republic and in that case we will give battle in parliament and in the town squares," he told supporters in parliament, according to a participant at the meeting.